 One of the things I learned was that the most elderly lady in each Ede family enjoys elevated status and prestige.
 She is known as the Khoa sang and she carries the most political authority of the whole family in decision making.
 I was unable to find out exactly how old this Khoa sang was — she herself didn't know.
 But I remember thinking how sad she must feel, having witnessed things like the introduction of electricity and literacy to her people, to be ending her days by seeing her people be driven away from their historical homeland.

-The Ede are featured in our documentary, Peoples of the World: Southeast Asia.
+The Ede are featured in our documentary, Indigenous Peoples of Southeast Asia.